Euro-dollar volatility surges to one-year high amid big FX moves

 Hopes that the outbreak can be contained in China have been replaced this week by worries that infections are spreading around the globe.
 Measures to contain the virus have wreaked havoc on supply chains, the world's economy and financial markets.

-Equity markets have tumbled, as investors dumped riskier assets and piled into safe-haven currencies, sending the Japanese yen, which has regained its safe-haven status after last week's brief wobble, to a 3-1/2-week high of 108.51 versus the dollar JPY=EBS, trading last up 0.8%.
+Equity markets have tumbled, with the S&P 500 on course for the worst performance in a week since the 2008 financial crisis, as investors dumped riskier assets and piled into safe-haven currencies.
+That sent the Japanese yen, which has regained its safe-haven status after last week's brief wobble, to a 3-1/2-week high of 108.51 versus the dollar JPY=EBS, trading last up 0.8%.

+Analysts at Bank of America Merrill Lynch said one factor supporting the yen could have been the fact that Japan's public pension funds were rebalancing assets, adding that this trend may continue into March and if coronavirus is not contained, the yen could continue to rally further against the dollar.

 "The virus has turned the markets upside down," said Marc-André Fongern, head of FX research at Fongern Global Forex.